cs1302uga/cs1302-ce04/README.md

 1. Read through the Java code in `MyCat.java` and `Printer.java`.
 Note, there is a dependency between the two files.
    Based on the dependencies, which `.java` file must be compiled first?

-1. From the `cs1302-ce04` directory, try to compile each Java file separately.
+1. From the `cs1302-ce04` directory, try to compile each Java file separately, specifying `bin` as the default package for _compiled code_.

    **Note** In this step, you may encounter a compile-time (syntax) error.
 Hint: the error should not be a "cannot find symbol" error.
 If it is, you will need to adjust your compilation command.